-In group (B) catchments, vegetation productivity decreases in response to annual precipitation increases.
-This negative feedback is most likely due to biogeochemical constraints such as light, nutrients, temperature and soil characteristics (Bai et al., 2005) despite changes in the stomatal conductance due to CO2 increases (Paruelo et al., 1999).
-In these catchments, productivity is likely constrained by the 1) nutrients (class B1) or 2) light availability (class B2).
-In catchments where increases in precipitation are followed by ET increases, nutrient limitation (Norby et al., 2010, Schuur, 2003) is the likely cause of decline in productivity (Fig 6b - class B1).
-In B2 catchments light and other factors (anoxic conditions, temperature) limit productivity and decline ET despite increases in precipitation.
-As these catchments are in the wetter regions, nutrient limitation might be caused by increased nutrients leaching in wet soils (Schlesinger, 1997) or increases in nutrient-use efficiency due to water availability which subsequently leads to nutrient limitation (Paruelo et al., 1999).
+other factors (anoxic conditions, temperature) limit productivity and decline ET despite increases in precipitation.
+As these catchments are in the wetter regions, nutrient limitation might be caused by increased nutrient leaching in wet soils (Schlesinger, 1997) or increases in nutrient-use efficiency due to water availability, which subsequently leads to nutrient limitation (Paruelo et al., 1999).
 Similar to group (A), changes in runoff ratio depend on the catchment's hydroclimatic condition.
-In these catchments future changes in vegetation productivity is likely dependent on the rate of nutrient mineralization (Brooks et al., 2011), nitrogen deposition and changes in disturbance regimes such as fire and drought.
+In these catchments, future changes in vegetation productivity are likely dependent on the rate of nutrient mineralization (Brooks et al., 2011), nitrogen deposition and changes in disturbance regimes such as fire and drought.
 A flowchart illustrates how catchment classification is performed by computing Spearman rank correlations between two variables at each step (Fig. 6c).

-The prevalence of the four classes identified above, is presented using time series of annual precipitation, water balance derived ET and runoff ratio as well as catchment averaged fractional vegetation cover for the 1984-2010 period.
-Three constitutive relationships are established for every catchment at an annual scale between: 1) precipitation 2) runoff ratio and 3) ET versus catchment averaged fractional vegetation cover.
-Catchment scale transpiration data are not available for this classification.
-According to these relationships and Spearman rank correlations, catchments with non-stationary hydrologic response are grouped in three classes (A1, B1 and B2, Fig. 1).
+The prevalence of the four classes identified above is presented using time series of annual precipitation, waterbalance-derived ET and runoff ratio as well as catchmentaveraged fractional vegetation cover for the 1984-2010 period.
+Three constitutive relationships are established for every catchment at an annual scale between (1) precipitation, (2) runoff ratio and (3) ET versus catchment-averaged fractional vegetation cover.
+Catchment-scale transpiration data are not available for this classification.
+According to these relationships and Spearman rank correlations, catchments with non-stationary hydrologic response are grouped in three classes (A1, B1 and B2; Fig. 1).
 None of the catchments with non-stationary hydrologic response presented a relationship proposed for class A2 catchments.
-Figure 7 show Spearman rank correlation values for example catchments in each class.
+Figure 7 shows Spearman rank correlation values for one example catchment in each class.

-As presented in Figure 1 and Table 2, 12 catchments are classified as class A1.
-The Spearman rank correlations between annual precipitation and fractional vegetation cover in class A1 catchments are positive and typically larger than class B1 and B2 catchments, and in 8 out of 12 catchments the correlation is significant (p < 0.05).
-Only one catchment in class B1 (total 3) has a significant negative correlation between precipitation and fractional vegetation cover.
+As presented in Fig. 1 and Table 2, 12 catchments are classified as class A1.
+The Spearman rank correlations between annual precipitation and fractional vegetation cover in class

+A1 catchments are positive and typically larger than class B1 and B2 catchments, and in 8 out of 12 catchments the correlation is significant (p < 0.05).
+Only one catchment in class B1 (total of three) has a significant negative correlation between precipitation and fractional vegetation cover.

-While data on catchment scale nutrient availability are not available, general ET-fractional vegetation cover relationships in group B catchments can be further explained by annual precipitation-temperature relationships.
-In wetter years despite lower vegetation cover, ET will likely increase due to higher water availability in warmer years in B1 catchments (positive precipitation-temperature correlations) (Table S3).
-In B2 class with negative precipitation-temperature relationships, cooler temperatures and light limitation decline ET.
+While data on catchment-scale nutrient availability are not available, general ET-fractional vegetation cover relationships in group (B) catchments can be further explained by annual precipitation-temperature relationships.
+In wetter years, despite lower vegetation cover, ET will likely increase due to higher water availability in warmer years in B1 catchments (positive precipitation-temperature correlations) (Table S3).
+In the B2 class with negative precipitation-temperature relationships, cooler temperatures and light limitation decline ET.

-Groupings of all A1, and B1 and B2 catchments illustrate significant correlations for all three constitutive relationships of Figure 7 (p < 0.05, Table 2) in group A1 and group B catchments except between fractional vegetation cover and ET.
-Therefore, precipitation-fractional vegetation cover relationships present first order groupings of the catchments.
-Further distinction within a group is speculative as it depends on catchment derived annual ET.
+Groupings of all A1, B1 and B2 catchments illustrate significant correlations for all three constitutive relationships of Fig. 7 (p < 0.05; Table 2) in class A1 and group (B) catchments except between fractional vegetation cover and ET.
+Therefore, precipitation-fractional vegetation cover relationships present first-order groupings of the catchments.
+Further distinction within a group is speculative, as it depends on catchment-derived annual ET.